Ground deicing of aircraft: Fluid-based

 In some cases both types of fluid are applied to aircraft, a process known as two-step deicing.

 Glycol-based deicing fluids are toxic, and environmental concerns in the use of such fluids include increased salinity of groundwater, when de-icing fluids are discharged into soil, and toxicity to humans and other mammals.
 Thus, research into non-toxic alternative deicing fluids is ongoing.

-Hot water deicing
+Hot water

 It may be possible to deice an aircraft using hot (60 °C) water if the ambient weather conditions are appropriate.
 Depending on circumstances this may be followed by an application of type I deicing fluid to prevent re-freezing.

-Forced air deicing
+Forced air

 Forced air can be used to blow off accumulated snow provided precautions are taken to avoid damaging aircraft components.